Jaylon27/EventDrivenBookstoreAPI/README.md

 # EventDrivenBookstoreAPI

 ## Overview
-The EventDrivenBookstoreAPI is a .NET Core API designed to manage a bookstore's data.
+The Event Driven Bookstore API is a .NET Core API designed to manage a bookstore's data.
 It provides endpoints for handling books and subscribers, leveraging Azure Cosmos DB for storage.
 This project also includes CI/CD automation with Azure DevOps, facilitating seamless deployment and updates.
 Additionally, the API is containerized with Docker, ensuring consistency and ease of deployment across different environments.

 ## Features
 - **Books Management**: Create and retrieve books.